cnanders/matlab-hungarian/README.md

 # When to Use Hungarian Notation?

-For small scripts or projects, Hungarian notaion is most likely overkill.
+For small scripts or projects, Hungarian notaion is likely overkill.
 For large projects with multiple contributors, that rely on many classes (e.g., everything is not a `double`), Hungarian notaion can be useful.

 # Custom Classes